 Robert Schumann’s actual sickroom, one of the largest and nicest patients’ rooms with morning sun, is reached via an anteroom where the nurse was probably accommodated.
 From there, Schumann could look both at Bonn in the East and the nearby Kreuzberg elevation in the South, something which today is no longer possible due to building developments.

-The original marble relief with the portrait of Robert Schumann made by Adolf Donndorf originates from the funerary monument of the Schumanns in the Old Cemetery and is kept at the Schumann House for conservation reasons (permanent loan from Bonn Municipal Museum).
+The original marble relief with the portrait of Robert Schumann made by Adolf Donndorf originates from the funerary monument of the Schumanns in the Old Cemetery and is kept at the Schumann House for conservation reasons (permanent loan from Bonn City Museum).

-Other portraits – the oil paintings are all loans from the holdings of Bonn Municipal Museum, the drawings are mostly reproductions after originals from Bonn Municipal Archives – show, inter alia, Robert and Clara Schumann, Clementine Wieck, the second wife of Friedrich Wieck and Clara’s stepmother, Dr Franz Richarz, the Director and physician in charge of the mental asylum, his second wife Catharina Richarz, née Lücker, Johannes Brahms, and Joseph Joachim.
+Other portraits – the oil paintings are all loans from the holdings of Bonn City Museum, the drawings are mostly reproductions after originals from Bonn Municipal Archives – show, inter alia, Robert and Clara Schumann, Clementine Wieck, the second wife of Friedrich Wieck and Clara’s stepmother, Dr Franz Richarz, the Director and physician in charge of the mental asylum, his second wife Catharina Richarz, née Lücker, Johannes Brahms, and Joseph Joachim.
 An oil painting from 1839 by a certain F. Klima, otherwise not mentioned anywhere else, with the portrait of a young man with an earring is supposed to show the young Robert Schumann, but this is exclusively based on oral transmission by the nowadays unknown donors of the painting and there is no evidence available whatsoever.

 Letters and documents